-The 'standard adjustment' is the difference between average plus and average (or between average and average minus) for the purpose of Law 12C2.
+In order to apply Law 12C2 to various methods of scoring, there is a 'standard adjustment', which is the difference between average plus and average (or between average and average minus) for the purpose of Law 12C2.
 It is applied in the initial method of scoring (not Victory Points).